OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 --> Look at lines 10 and 11 (or equivalent lines if the software has changed since the time of this writing).
 Modify the lines as follows:

     char ssid[] = "Jones"

     char pass[] = "test1234"

 ![ssid](ssid.png)

--Now click the upload arrow (green arrow inside a circle at the top left corner).
+- Now click the upload arrow (green arrow inside a circle at the top left corner).

--The software in m2-lesson5b.ino (modified with your Wi-Fi SSID and password) will now be uploaded to the Arduino board in your robotic car.
+- The software in m2-lesson5b.ino (modified with your Wi-Fi SSID and password) will now be uploaded to the Arduino board in your robotic car.

 ![lesson5b](lesson5b.png)

--Now open the Serial Monitor on the Arduino IDE.
+- Now open the Serial Monitor on the Arduino IDE.
 You will see something like this written:

 ![ipconnected](ipconnected.png)